 So will I be buying one?
 Well you never know, but I do need to finish that Ork Bommer first.

+Now sold.
 Epic Space Ork Great Gargant

 This is an OOP Epic Space Ork Great Gargant metal model. it is still bare metal, but looks like it was put together using some kind of epoxy resin which would need to be cleaned off before assembly and painting.